Southeast Alliances

 Dr. Dimitra Michalaka, P.E., is an Associate Professor of Civil and Environmental Engineering and Associate Director for the Center for Connected Multimodal Mobility (C2M2).
 Dr. Michalaka received her undergraduate degree in Civil Engineering from the National Technical University of Athens (NTUA), after which she entered into the transportation engineering graduate program at University of Florida.
 She graduated with a M.S. in 2009 and with a Ph.D. in 2012.
 Her research is primarily focused on traffic operations, congestion pricing, traffic simulation, and engineering education.
 Dr. Michalaka has organized and participated in numerous research, workforce development and outreach activities, and has offered webinars and hands-on workshops to transportation engineering professionals, teachers, professors and others.
 Dr. Michalaka has been serving as Society of Women Engineers and Institute of Transportation (ITE) Engineers faculty advisor for more than 5 years and she is the South Carolina ITE section representative.
 She has received various awards including the SC young civil engineer of the year and The Citadel new faculty excellence award.
 Dr. Michalaka is a registered Professional Engineer in the state of South Carolina since 2016.

-A photo of Dr. Jacquelyn K. Nagel
+Dr. Jacquelyn K. Nagel headshot

 Dr. Jacquelyn K. Nagel